kennethrrosen/qubes-for-journalists/README.md

 Qubes compartmentalization
 --------
-I've compartmentalized my digital personal and work lives thusly:
+In an effort to keep the configuration at its most basic for working journalists and to require the least amount of maintenence, I've compartmentalized my digital personal and work lives thusly:

+1.
+2.
+3.
+4.
+5.

 ## configure offline write & research Qube vault
 Into a Fedora-xx template clone, install CrossOver.
 Create a Bottle for the writing tool of your choice.
 For me, that's Scrivener: